Pizzaworkspace2/Piecraft-Toolkit/README.md

 **Steps**
 - Customize the `resource-pack.json` file to meet your vision.
 - For complex item and block functions and classes on the `resource-classes.js` file.
+- Add new images in the same folder.

   **This will be updated!
 Enjoy!**